You’ve Been Jingled | How to Spread Holiday Cheer

-You start by putting together two bins of goodies to deliver anonymously to two neighbors.
+To start the “You’ve Been Jingled” tradition in your neighborhood, begin by putting together two bins of goodies to deliver anonymously to two neighbors.
 Include a sheet that says “You’ve Been Jingled” and an explanation of the concept.
 Also include a sign that says “We’ve Been Jingled” for the recipient to display so they won’t get jingled twice.
-Fill the bins with holiday items and stealthily drop them off without being caught in the act.
-Your neighbor will be surprised and filled with joy when they see what they’ve received.
-Best of all, they are able to pay it forward and bring jingle joy to two more neighbors!
+You can make your own sheets or print out a pre-made sheet.

 Let the Kids Lead the Jingle

-Goodies for Your Jingle Bin
+Gather Goodies for Your “You’ve Been Jingled” Bin

 Finding a random bag of goodies on your doorstep might be confusing so make sure to include an explanation sheet that says “You’ve Been Jingled” at the top.
 You could print it on fancy paper, or make a handwritten note.
 It should also wish them happy holidays and explain that they are invited to pay the act of kindness forward by bringing jingle joy to two more neighbors.
 You should include a sign that says “We’ve Been Jingled” for them to display on their front door letting others know that they should not be delivered to again.
-They will also need to make two copies of the instruction sheets and the “We’ve Been Jingled” sign.
+They will also need to make two copies of the instruction sheets and the “We’ve Been Jingled” signs.

 Jingle Delivery

 Don’t forget the houses without children.
 Adults need cheering up just as much as everyone else!
 You can tailor the goody baskets towards the individual.
 You can even help move the process along by preparing the extra signs and sheets for your recipient.
+Two is a minimum so if you want to deliver more than two “You’ve Been Jingled” bins, go for it!
+You’ll have a better chance of the pay-it-forward continuing on!

 If you don’t live in a neighborhood that is conducive to this type of activity (no other kids, houses too far apart, etc) you can easily adapt this to other social networks.
-You could do a sports team, a classroom, a friend group, etc. Just be sure to explain who is included in the instructions.
+You could do a sports team, a classroom, a friend group, etc. Just be sure to explain exactly who is included in the instructions.

 “You’ve Been Jingled” may just be the new holiday tradition your neighborhood needs.
-If you start early enough, the whole neighborhood will have “Been Jingled” with a surprise delivery of special treats and gifts right to their doorstep.
+If you start early enough, the whole neighborhood will have been jingled with a surprise delivery of special treats and gifts right to their doorstep.
 Go brighten someone’s day and let your children experience the joy of sharing kindness.

-2 thoughts on “You’ve Been Jingled | How to Spread Holiday Cheer”
+2 thoughts on “You’ve Been Jingled | Teach Generosity With A Creative Pay-It-Forward Holiday Tradition”

 1. Pingback: 25+ Random Acts of Kindness for Advent